rpwachowski/runtime-issues/README.md

 ### Swift Package Manager

-From Xcode, you can find the interface for
+From an Xcode project, you can find the interface for adding a Swift package under the Xcode project's "Swift Packages" tab.
+Once there, add a new a dependency, enter the URL of this reposistory, and follow the dialogs to add it to your project.

 Add the following dependency to your `Package.swift` file: